AGA Professional System

 The AGA Professional System is the official go professional certification system for the United States and Canada.
 The professional system is organized and authorized by the Pro-System Committee of the AGA.

-The Pro Qualification Tournament is annual and invitational based on go achievements in various tournaments.
+The Pro Qualification Tournament is held annually and is an invitational based on go achievements in various tournaments.

-To be an AGA-Certified Go Professional, you should be an American or Canadian citizen.
-Also, you have to meet the Pro-System Committee's residency criteria.
-Next is to be qualified as a finalist.
+To be an AGA-Certified Go Professional, you should 1) be an American or Canadian citizen, 2) meet the Pro-System Committee's residency criteria and 3) be qualified as a finalist.

-There will be 8 finalists for the 2013 Pro Qualification Tournament.
+There were 8 finalists for the 2013 Pro Qualification Tournament.

-- Two are seeded players from the last year Pro Qualification Tournament.
+- Two are seeded players from the previous year Pro Qualification Tournament.